digitaldesaster/fireworks/codegen/templates.md

     console.log(`Initializing modal: ${modalId}`);

     this.modalContent = this.modal.querySelector('.modal-content');
-    console.log('Modal content:', this.modalContent);

-    // Use more specific selectors to find the buttons this.confirmButton = this.modal.querySelector('button.confirm-action');
+    this.confirmButton = this.modal.querySelector('button.confirm-action');
-    console.log('Confirm button:', this.confirmButton);

     this.cancelButton = this.modal.querySelector('button.cancel-action');
-    console.log('Cancel button:', this.cancelButton);

     this.closeButton = this.modal.querySelector('button.close-modal');

-    console.log('Close button:', this.closeButton);
+    // Elements for dynamic content
+    this.titleElement = this.modal.querySelector('h3');
+    this.messageElement = this.modal.querySelector('p');

+    // Store modal ID for reference
+    this.modalId = modalId;

+    // Initialize with default data attributes
-    this.actionUrl = this.modal.dataset.action || '';
+    this.actionUrl = '';
-    this.redirectUrl = this.modal.dataset.redirect || '';
+    this.redirectUrl = '';
+    this.documentId = '';
+    this.documentType = '';

     this.setupEventListeners();
   }